+Global Taskforce on Pandemic Response.
 United Nations.
 World Economic Forum (WEF) European Union Coronavirus response.
 UK government response.
 USA Government Response.
 Government response - Australian Government Department of Health.
 What we aim to do The Australian Government’s health response to the COVID-19 outbreak aims to: minimise the number of people becoming infected or sick with COVID-19minimise how sick people become and the mortality ratemanage the demand on our health systemshelp you to manage your own risk and the risk to your families and communities Who manages the response State and territory governments are mainly responsible for health matters.